CyberKatalog/cert-warning-list-scraper/README.md

 ## Author

-This project was created for [CyberKatalog](https://cyberkatalog.pl) and developed by [Silesian Solutions](https://silesiansolutions.com).
+This project was created for [Cyber Katalog](https://cyberkatalog.pl) and developed by [Silesian Solutions](https://silesiansolutions.com).